Ash2809/Resume-Selector/README.md

   - Adjusts scores based on additional factors like:
     - Skills overlap.
     - Experience difference (e.g., penalizes resumes with less experience than required).
+    - The weighted score is calculated by combining the cosine similarity, experience match, and skill match:
+    - weighted_score = score.item() + 0.2 * experience_match + 0.5 * skills_match

   - Outputs a score for each resume.

 ### **6. Candidate Ranking and Recommendation**